-The collection of data that is output from a single model run and characterized by sharing a single activity, institute, model, experiment/scenario, data frequency, modeling-realm, variable name, local ensemble member, and version.
+The collection of data constituting a single product saved from a single run which is uniquely characterized by a single activity, institute, model, experiment, data sampling frequency, modeling-realm, variable identifier, ensemble member, and version number.

 The definition is intended to provide a well founded naming system to record archive contents in a structured way.
 An atomic dataset consists of one variable (field).
 For each variable the atomic dataset contains the entire spatio-temporal domain, with one value at each included time and position.
-The "atomic datasets" may be very large entities, with up to 1000 years of daily model output - it is not intended that they represent the chunks of data which can usefully be put into single files.
-The first six components (activity, institute, model, scenario/experiment, data frequency and variable name) should all come from controlled component vocabularies.
+The "atomic datasets" may be very large entities, with 1000 years of daily model output or more - it is not intended that they necessarily represent the chunks of data which can practically be put into single files.
+The first eight components (product, activity,, institute, model, experiment, frequency, modeling-realm, and variable identifier) should all come from controlled component vocabularies, and the structure for the last two components is also controlled.